-1.2.1 The site is located on land belonging to Preston Nursery situated behind houses on The Street in Preston and south of Preston Nursery.
-The site was previously used by Preston Nursery as a nursery for young trees.
+1.2.1 The site is located on land belonging to Preston Nursery and located at the northern end of the nursery site situated on The Street in Preston.
+The PDA comprises of part of the tarmacked car parking area at the western end with gated access to the main road with the central and eastern section containing parts of a number of glass greenhouses and the north eastern part of the PDA comprising of an open storage area.
+To the north at the western end is the residential plot of Ashton with an orchard belonging to Hatchers Farm at the eastern end.
+To the east is a separate growing area associated with the nursery.
 Preston is a small village in the valley of the Little Stour located 10 miles east of Canterbury.
 The village of Wingham is circa 2 miles to the south, south east.
-The Proposed Development Area (PDA) is approached via and access road between The Street and Mill Lane and is on broadly level ground of circa 16/17 aOD with the main development area covering circa 1 hectare (Fig. 1).
+The Proposed Development Area (PDA) is circa 1 acre on broadly level ground of circa 16 aOD (Fig. 1).